aji-ai/js-embeddings/README.md

-# 🧑‍🍳 JS Embeddings - A Cozy AI Kitchen Recipe
+# 🧑‍🍳 A Cozy AI Kitchenette

-A modern React application that visualizes and compares OpenAI embedding models with interactive word relationship visualization and similarity search capabilities.
-Built with Vite, React, and P5.js for beautiful, responsive visualizations.
+A modern React application that explores AI concepts through interactive cooking demonstrations.
+Features hands-on recipes for embeddings, RAG, text completion, and structured data extraction.
+Built with Vite, React, and P5.js with support for both OpenAI and Azure OpenAI.

-## 🚀 Features

-- ⚡ **Lightning Fast Hot Reload** - See changes instantly as you edit
-- 🎨 **Modern React** - Built with React 18 and hooks
-- 📦 **Vite Build Tooling** - Ultra-fast development server and optimized builds
-- 🤖 **OpenAI Integration** - Compare text-embedding-ada-002 and text-embedding-3-small models
-- 📊 **Interactive Visualizations** - P5.js powered 2D embedding space visualization with perspective effects
-- 🔍 **Similarity Search** - Compare search results across different embedding models
-- 🎯 **ESLint Configuration** - Code quality and consistency
-- 📱 **Responsive Design** - Beautiful minimalist UI that works on all devices
-- 🌈 **Modern Styling** - Muted dark theme with clean typography

 ## 🛠️ Getting Started